shenmishajing/lightning_template/docs/core/optimizer_config.md

         warmup_iters: 500
 ```

-Furthermore, if you use the `utils.optim.WarmupScheduler` as warmup scheduler, you can omit it also, now the warmup scheduler config will look like:
+Furthermore, if you use the `lightning_template.utils.optim.WarmupScheduler` as warmup scheduler, you can omit it also, now the warmup scheduler config will look like this:

 ```yaml
 # warmup lr scheduler config object